Subh-Bravo-07/rubik-s-cube-timer/README.md

   Switch between modes for optimal visibility, day or night.

 - **Responsive Claymorphic UI**
-  Clean “neumorphic” design that looks and works great on desktop and mobile.
+  Clean “claymorphic” design that looks and works great on desktop and mobile.

 ---